BetonQuest/BetonQuest/docs/Commands-and-permissions.md

 * **/q create {package}**: creates new package with given name, filled with default quest
 * **/q vector {packname.variable} {newvariable}**: calculates the vector from first location variable to you position and saves it as second variable
 * **/questlang {lang}** - changes the language for the player (and globally if used from console). `default` language will use the language defined in _config.yml_.
+* **/q createnpc {conversation}** - create a npc from a single block or a entity.
+You have to right click the block/entity after running this command.
+You may cancel the creation by typing `cancel` or `c` in chat.
 ## Aliases

 * **/j**: bj, journal, bjournal, betonjournal, betonquestjournal